-First, u of the time, the environment changes and all behavior becomes maladaptive.
+The parameter u is the fraction of the time that the environment changes, rendering all past behavior maladaptive, each generation.
 The rest of the time, L of the population learned for themselves and arrived at adaptive behavior with certainty.
-The remaining 1 - L of the population imitates and transmits the previously adaptive frequency a.
+The remaining 1 - Lof the population imitates and transmits the previously adaptive frequency a.

 Now we apply the assumption that cultural dynamics are much faster than genetic dynamics.
-This allows us to find the steady state value of a, call this \bar{a} , for any given L. This exists where a' = a and is:
+This allows us to find the steady state value of a, call this $\bar{a}$ , for any given L. This exists where a' = a and is: